saragismondi/saragismondi/README.md

 For a long time, I studied Logic so I´m a logician but now I´m so happy to have the possibility to apply it in conjunction with all the technologies that I learned in Henry Bootcamp, where I formed myself with their intensive course for Full-Stack Web Developer, which counts with 800+ hours of practicing and learning.

-°°Which technologies do I work with?
+  ❤ Which technologies do I work with?  ❤

 ◽Languages: Javascript, SQL
 ◾Front-End : React | Redux | Hooks | React-Router | Bootstrap | CSS | HTML